 Stonyfield Wine, at Painters Vineyard near Blisworth, is a small family business set up by John Vaughan, his sister Belinda Brown and their families.
 Their vineyard lies close to the Grand Union Canal, planted on the spoil that resulted from the construction of the Blisworth Tunnel in the early 19th century.
 And the canal connection forms an important part of the Stonyfield identity and branding.

 English wine has attracted a lot of interest and publicity in recent years and is now stocked by most wine merchants and supermarkets.
-Strong interest from farmers looking to diversify, and from new investors, has resulted in a wave of new vineyards
+Strong interest from farmers looking to diversify, and from new investors, has resulted in a wave of new vineyards and wineries.

 The sector has learned how best to grow and process grape varieties suited to our climate and conditions and English sparkling wine in particular now competes successfully with leading French champagnes.
 Most of the English vineyards are in the south, but there are now around ten in Northamptonshire, though not all of them are producing wine commercially.

 In 2011, John and his family successfully identified and planted grape varieties well suited to the soil – originally made up of the ironstone rubble that spread up to ten feet deep close to the tunnel’s northern entrance – resulting in what has been described as one of the best small vineyard sites in the Midlands.
 With only 1,000 vines planted over one acre, the vineyard focuses exclusively on producing award-winning English sparkling wine, using the traditional Champagne method.

 Production volumes are hugely weather dependent, ranging from a few thousand bottles in a good year to a few hundred in years suffering from late frosts.